Skip to content

 TENMore than 30% of body surface area

-The ocular findings of SJS and TEN are similar, making it difficult to distinguish between them based on eye findings alone.
+The ocular findings of SJS and TEN are similar, making it difficult to distinguish between the two based solely on eye findings.
 Therefore, in ophthalmology, SJS and TEN are often collectively referred to as SJS in a broad sense.
-The pathogenesis and ocular sequelae are also treated as a nearly common spectrum.
+Their pathogenesis and ocular sequelae are also treated as part of a nearly common spectrum.

-The incidence is extremely rare, with a few cases per million people per year, but it can occur at any age including children, without gender difference.
-In the United States, an incidence of 12.35 cases per million per year has been reported 8).
-Mortality rates are high: 4.8% for SJS and 14.8% for TEN 3), with some reports indicating up to 30% for TEN 1).
+The incidence is extremely rare, at a few cases per million people per year, but it affects all ages including children, without gender difference.
+In the United States, an incidence of 12.35 cases per million per year has been reported8).
+Mortality rates are high: 4.8% for SJS and 14.8% for TEN3), with some reports indicating up to 30% for TEN1).

-The frequency of ocular complications in SJS/TEN is about 70%, occurring in 53–88% of adults 8).
-Severe ocular complications involving both pseudomembrane and corneal/conjunctival epithelial defects are seen in approximately 40% of all SJS/TEN cases 10).
-Because of the high mortality rate, systemic management is the main focus during the acute phase, but the most common sequelae are ocular disorders, including visual impairment due to severe corneal opacity and dry eye that persist throughout life 11).
-In cases that progress to corneal epithelial stem cell deficiency, the corneal epithelial cells that should be supplied centripetally from the limbus become insufficient, and tissue with conjunctival-derived blood vessels invades the corneal surface.
-Since this irreversible change is the core of visual impairment, the quality of acute-phase treatment within a few days of onset is the most important factor determining prognosis 13).
+The frequency of ocular complications in SJS/TEN is approximately 70%, occurring in 53–88% of adults8).
+Severe ocular complications involving both pseudomembrane and keratoconjunctival epithelial defects are seen in about 40% of all SJS/TEN cases10).
+Due to the high mortality rate, systemic management is the main focus at onset, but the most common sequelae are ocular disorders, including visual impairment due to severe corneal opacity and dry eye that persist throughout life11).
+In cases that progress to corneal epithelial stem cell deficiency, the corneal epithelial cells that should be supplied centripetally from the limbus become insufficient, and conjunctiva-derived tissue with blood vessels invades the corneal surface.
+This irreversible change is central to visual impairment, so the quality of acute-phase treatment within days of onset greatly influences prognosis13).

-SJS/TEN is often recognized first in pediatrics, dermatology, or emergency departments, but in cases where ocular symptoms precede skin lesions, patients may first visit an ophthalmologist.
-In the presentation with systemic fever and rash, differentiation from acute bilateral conjunctivitis is always a concern.
-Therefore, even general ophthalmologists need to facilitate early diagnosis and multidisciplinary treatment through collaboration with other specialties.
-At the initial visit, systemic symptoms and mucocutaneous findings should be evaluated, and if bilateral conjunctivitis with fever is present, active collaboration with dermatology and emergency departments is necessary.
-In suspected cases, early hospitalization and aggressive ophthalmologic intervention during the acute phase directly improve visual prognosis.
+SJS/TEN is often recognized in pediatrics, dermatology, and emergency medicine, but in cases where ocular symptoms precede skin lesions, patients may first visit an ophthalmologist.
+In presentations with systemic fever and rash, differentiation from acute bilateral conjunctivitis is always a concern.
+Therefore, even general ophthalmologists need to facilitate early diagnosis and multidisciplinary treatment, keeping interprofessional collaboration in mind.
+At the initial visit, systemic symptoms and skin/mucous membrane findings should not be overlooked; when bilateral conjunctivitis is accompanied by fever, active collaboration with dermatology and emergency medicine is necessary.
+In suspected cases, early hospitalization and aggressive acute-phase ophthalmic intervention are directly linked to improved visual prognosis.

 Q What is the difference between SJS and TEN?